Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

 I don’t know how summer is just flying by, but I really want to make the most out of the time we have left!
 When I worked at my last restaurant job, I’ll give it to them that they had some great menu items for patio season!
 I recently shared my Sushi Cones recipes, 5 of them to be exact!
-Now, another favourite of customers (and mine!) are Baja Fish Tacos.
+Now, another favorite of customers (and mine!) are these fish tacos.
 They were ordered so much, and honestly these are the best fish tacos I’ve ever had!
-You will never want to have any other kind of fish tacos after having tried out Baja Fish Tacos!
+You will never want to have any other kind of fish tacos after having tried these tacos!

 This recipe will show you how to prepare the fish and shrimp and how to assemble these delicious summery tacos!
-For all the details in a visual representation, be sure to watch the video at the bottom of this post!
-If you’re not already, it would mean a lo tto me if you could please subscribe to my YouTube channel, and be sure to press the bell button so you’re notified when all of my latest recipe videos are live!
+For all the details in a visual representation, be sure to watch the video!
+If you’re not already, it would mean a lot to me if you could please subscribe to my YouTube channel, and be sure to press the bell button so you’re notified when all of my latest recipe videos are live!
 Let’s get cooking!

-Baja Fish Tacos are fresh, slightly spicy bundles of flavour which can be enjoyed with deep fried blackened basa fish, shrimp and onions, served with tortillas.
+These fish tacos are fresh, slightly spicy bundles of flavor which can be enjoyed with deep fried blackened basa fish, shrimp and onions, served with tortillas.
 I love my fair share of some great bold and smoky seafood, from Cajun Shrimp Lettuce Wraps to Blackened Pan-Seared Crispy Skin Salmon.
-When given the opportunity for tacos, usually I would opt for chicken and beef, but I must admit that the baja fish tacos are tacos that everyone who eats seafood needs to try!
+When given the opportunity for tacos, usually I would opt for chicken and beef, but I must admit that these are tacos that everyone who eats seafood needs to try!

 To remain truthful to the recipe, you would use Basa fish fillet.
 Basa is actually a type of catfish, originating from Southeast Asia.
 I can find frozen basa at my grocery store, but if you can’t, then don’t worry!
 As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, then using a suitable substitute you already have is certainly the way to go rather than stressing out about making a trip to the grocery store to buy exactly what is stated!
 If you already have white fish in your fridge or freezer, then go ahead and use that for this recipe!
 Otherwise, if you’re about to head out to purchase the fish for these tacos but you can’t find basa, then here are other options that will work perfectly fine: